softwaresaved/esrc-software-study/Src/ESRC.md

 ### Active projects

-We can generate the table for projects that are currently active ordered by the total award given:
+We can generate the table for projects that are currently active ordered by the total award given is shown in the table below.

 | Region                   | Number of Awards | Total Awarded (£) | Average Award (£) |
 |:-------------------------|-----------------:|------------------:|------------------:|